smashreality/sandbox/README.md

 for full list see ...
 (README_WORK_WITH_US.md)

-# Getting Setup
+# Getting Setup - Unix / Linux

-clone repo
+NOTE: these steps are using the terminal, please use whatever method works best for you.

 `$ git clone https://github.com/smashreality/sandbox`